We are Greater Cincinnati’s nonprofit devoted to positively changing lives in the fight against HIV/AIDS.

 Milan has been widely honored for his service, including an honorary doctorate from Virginia Theological Seminary and the first Lifetime Achievement Award from the US People Living with HIV Caucus.
 He has lived with HIV for over four decades.

-Meet some of our 2025 speakers—more to be announced soon!
+Meet some of our 2025 speakers (in alphabetical order).

 Jeniece D. Jones, MPA, JD, is the Chief Executive Officer of Caracole, Greater Cincinnati’s HIV services organization.
 With over two decades of experience in nonprofit leadership, public policy advocacy and race equity, she provides strategic direction to advance health equity and community partnerships.